rubyFelton/CST238SRS02/README.md

 If the temperature exceeds the range of inputs, obtain the attention of the user.

-Your app should handle both Farenheit and Celcius values based upon configuration controlled by the user at run-time.
+Your app should handle both Farenheit and Celsius values based upon configuration controlled by the user at run-time.

 Ensure valid field and form entry for target using the closed interval range [200, 500]F or [90, 240]C.